brasfx/brasfx/README.md

 :octocat::octocat::octocat: <strong>Welcome to my Github</strong> :octocat::octocat::octocat:<br><br>
 Hi, I'm Davi :wave: <br>
-I'am a Brazilian student of computer engineering and an enthusiast in learning new technologies. :nerd_face: :computer: :brazil: <br>
+I'm a Brazilian computer engineer.
+I currently work in web development as a FrontEnd Software Engineer. and an enthusiast in learning new technologies. :nerd_face: :computer: :brazil: <br>
 Come in, just excuse the mess. :yum: :innocent: